Intera/web-build-creator/readme.md

 ```

 path can be a single path relative to source_dir, or a two element array with paths where the first path is the source path and the second is the target path.
-directory structures are created automatically. existing files are overwritten and never deleted.
+Directory structures are created automatically.
+Existing files are overwritten and never deleted.

 ### other keys
 |key|description|default value|